-CO PSOs Cognitive CO Statement No. Mapped Level Explain the basic concepts of crystal and its growth CO-1 Understanding 1,3 technique.
-Identify the importance of plasma synthesis and CO-2 1.3.4 Applying processing techniques.
-Analyze the suitable pumping systems to obtain the CO-3 2,4 Analyzing required level of vacuum Assess the various growth processes of thin film and CO-4 2,3,4 Evaluating nanomaterials.
-Construct the working principles and instrumentation of various characterizing tools such as XRD, SEM, 2,3,4 Creating CO-5 XPS, AES, PL and AFM.
+CO No. Upon completion of the course, the students will be able to PSOs Mapped Cognitive Level CO-1 Explain the basic concepts of crystal and its growth technique.
+1,3 Understanding CO-2 Identify the importance of plasma synthesis and processing techniques.
+1,3,4 Applying CO-3 Analyze the suitable pumping systems to obtain the required level of vacuum 2,4 Analyzing CO-4 Assess the various growth processes of thin film and nanomaterials.
+2,3,4 Evaluating CO-5 Construct the working principles and instrumentation of various characterizing tools such as XRD, SEM, XPS,AES, PL and AFM.
+2,3,4 Creating